LCPS Academy of Science (AOS)

 Testing and Applications

-Payment for the PSAT can be made through the LCPS Online Payment Portal.
+Payment for the SAT can be made through the LCPS Online Payment Portal.
 If you are paying by check, check should be made to "J.L.
-Simpson Middle School" and given to Mrs. Nameth.
+Simpson Middle School" and given to Mrs. McKean.

-Test samples of the PSAT can be found online.
+Test samples of the SAT can be found online.
 For test question examples, please see CollegeBoard Website.

-- PSAT: The PSAT, a national assessment that measures student’s critical reading, mathematics, and writing skills, is the standardized test required for application to the Academy of Science.
-The skills measured by the PSAT are consistent with skills necessary for success as a student at the Academy of Science.
-All applicants must be registered to take this test on Saturday October 18th, 2014.
-Registration for the test is contained in Part I of the application.
-Students who are ill or unable to take the PSAT on October 19th should contact the AOS office for instructions on alternate test arrangements.
+- SAT: The SAT, a national assessment that measures student’s critical reading, mathematics, and writing skills, is the standardized test required for application to the Academy of Science.
+The skills measured by the SAT are consistent with skills necessary for success as a student at the Academy of Science.
+All applicants must be registered to take this test.

 · Successful Completion of Algebra I: Current eighth grade students must successfully complete Algebra I with a grade of B (or better) before the end of the current school year.
 All ninth grade AOS students are enrolled in AOS Analytical Geometry and Functions with Transformations; students who attend the AOS are expected to accelerate math courses through Geometry.